 Under certain conditions, binding arbitration for complaints regarding SI’s Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms may be invoked.
 For further information, visit https://www.privacyshield.gov/article?id=ANNEX-I-introduction.

-As noted in the onward transfer principle, in the context of such a transfer, SI has the responsibility for the processing of PD it receives under the Privacy Shield and subsequently transfers to a Sub-Processor.
-SI shall remain liable under the principle if its Sub-Processor processes such PD in a manner inconsistent with the Privacy Shield Principles, unless SI proves that it is not responsible for the event giving rise to the damage.
+As noted in the onward transfer principle, in the context of such a transfer, SI is responsible for processing PD it receives under the Privacy Shield and subsequently transfers to a Sub-Processor.
+SI shall remain liable under the principle if its Sub-Processor processes such PD in a manner inconsistent with the Privacy Shield Principles unless SI proves that it is not responsible for the event giving rise to the damage.

-The Federal Trade Commission (the “FTC”) has jurisdiction over SI’s compliance with the Privacy Shield—SI is subject to its investigatory and enforcement powers.
-If SI should become subject to an FTC or court order based on non-compliance, SI shall make public any relevant Privacy Shield-related sections of any compliance or assessment report submitted to the FTC, to the extent consistent with confidentiality requirements.
+The Federal Trade Commission (FTC) has jurisdiction over SI’s compliance with the Privacy Shield—SI is subject to its investigatory and enforcement powers.
+If SI should become subject to an FTC or court order based on non-compliance, SI shall make public any relevant Privacy Shield-related sections of any compliance or assessment report submitted to the FTC to the extent consistent with confidentiality requirements.

 As noted previously, SI has a formal risk management program and shall monitor its compliance with this Privacy Shield policy internally.